glondu/belenios/doc/web.md

 ### Election life cycle

-An election starts by being in preparation (or "setup mode"), then becomes finalized.
+An election starts by being in preparation (or "draft mode"), then becomes finalized.
 Then, it is immediately opened and can be closed and re-opened at will.
 When it is closed, the election administrator can initiate the tallying process.
 The encrypted tally is then